GSA/digitalgov.gov/content/posts/2012-06-20-medlineplus-mobile-evaluation.md

 ---
+url: /2012/06/20/medlineplus-mobile-evaluation/
 date: 2012-06-20 3:17:01 -0400
-title: 'MedlinePlus Mobile Evaluation'
+title: MedlinePlus Mobile Evaluation
-summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+summary: Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by the National Library of Medicine.
-The National Library of Medicine (NLM) launched MedlinePlus Mobile (m.medlineplus.gov) in January 2010 to provide authoritative consumer-level health information to a growing'
+The National Library of Medicine (NLM) launched MedlinePlus Mobile (m.medlineplus.gov) in January 2010 to provide authoritative consumer-level health information to a growing
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Metrics
   - Mobile